arashelahi/OPLSCM5/README.md

 output : itp file

 ## Reference
 This software utilizes a few archived or deprticated packages,particularly mktop and Orca2CM5charges, which needed significant modification.
-If you are using CNCstruc software, please ensure you cite the relevant papers for the aformentioned packages.
+If you are using OPLSCM5 software, please ensure you cite the relevant papers for the aformentioned packages.
   1. LigParGen web server: an automatic OPLS-AA parameter generator for organic ligands
      Leela S. Dodda  Israel Cabeza de Vaca  Julian Tirado-Rives William L. Jorgensen Nucleic Acids Research, Volume 45, Issue W1, 3 July 2017, Pages W331–W336